GustavoFri/GustavoFri.github.io/_pages/about.md

 Short Bio
 ===

 I am **Runzhe Yang (杨润哲)**, a junior undergraduate student at the School of Mathematics and Statistics, [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability.
-I grew up in Huizhou, Guangdong in southern China.
+I grew up in Huizhou, Guangdong in Southern China.

 My primary research interests lie on the area involved both Probability and Analysis, like Stochastic Analysis and SPDE.
 And I am learning Pecorlation Theory and SLE recently, which aroused my interest as well.